Capps1/assignment-gis/README.md

 ## Backend

 The backend application is written in Python and is responsible for querying geo data, and send return it back to javascript controller.
 Python script is using psycopg2 module, which has functions to communicate with Postgresql database.
+Python scripts are located in /cgi-bin folder.

 ### Data